Unity-Technologies/ml-agents/docs/Migrating.md

 You'll need to remove the old sensor and create a new GridSensor.
 * These parameters names have changed but still refer to the same concept in the sensor: `GridNumSide` -> `GridSize`, `RotateToAgent` -> `RotateWithAgent`, `ObserveMask` -> `ColliderMask`, `DetectableObjects` -> `DetectableTags`
-* `RootReference` is removed and default to the sensor component's GameObject.
+* `RootReference` is removed and the sensor component's GameObject will always be ignored for hit results.
 * `DepthType` (`ChanelBase`/`ChannelHot`) option and `ChannelDepth` are removed.
 Now the default is one-hot encoding for detected tag.
 If you were using original GridSensor without overriding any method, switching to new GridSensor will produce similar effect for training although the actual observations